larwis95/Semantic-HTML-and-SEO/README.md

 # Semantic HTML and SEO

 ## Description
-Semantic HTML and SEO is a webpage demonstrating the importance of semantic HTML and it's role in search engine optimization.
+Semantic HTML and SEO is a webpage demonstrating the importance of semantic HTML and its role in search engine optimization.

 ## Installation